Tuesday, October 27, 2015

 Saturday, October 24, 2015

-Last night, I headed up to Martinsville to take my mom out for a slightly belated birthday dinner — it was her 80th last week — and returned to Greensboro today, which I did, as I often do, by way of the back roads of Henry County, VA.
-The route takes me through a little rural community called Sandy Level, which I pretty much consider the southern redneck version of H. P. Lovecraft's Dunwich.
+Last night, I headed up to Martinsville to take my mom out for a slightly belated birthday dinner — it was her 80th last week.
+I traveled, as I often do, by way of the back roads of Henry County, VA, through a little rural community called Sandy Level, which I consider the southern redneck version of H. P. Lovecraft's Dunwich.
 There's not much to Sandy Level; just a few houses, a business or two, and a rather spooky old church — the Gospel Light Church, for which a relatively new building has been constructed, but the original still stands nearby.
 Not far from the church, an old fellow I call the Sandy Level Creep stands by the road side with an arm raised in greeting.
 This is not a Halloween prop (although he may have started that way); he's out there 365 days a year, and he always has a smile and a wave for passersby.
 Yep, that's him in the photo there.
 Today, he was accompanied by a tall, bony, shambling figure that sent me a long, hard stare as I drove by; almost certainly one of the local walking dead, of which I'm told there are many.
 I made it through without mishap, but this is not a place I'd much care to have my automobile break down.

 |Red oak and red maple trees growing as one|